Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/faq.rst

    they may have copied the LUKS header, i.e., the encryption key.
 Using this copy, one might decrypt the hard-disk even with a new password being set.
-   This is why the re-ownership wizard proposes to re-encrypt the hard-disk, which reencrypts in place ensuring the previously described scenario cannot be applied.
+   This is why the re-ownership wizard proposes to re-encrypt the hard-disk, which re-encrypts in place ensuring the previously described scenario cannot be applied.